Pi-Curious/IntroToPiandRetropie/linux_lesson.md

 First thing is first, we need to configure the pi.
 We do this with the command `$ sudo raspi-config` We need to change the following items

-* password
+* Password
-* hostname
+* Hostname
-* locale
+* Localisation
-* keyboard layout
+* Keyboard Layout
-* expand partitions to full size of the sd card
+* Expand Filesystems

 #### Password
-Select password and change it to something you will not forget because you can get locked out of your system
+Select **1 Change User Password** and change it to something you will not forget because you can get locked out of your system

 #### Hostname
 The hostname is the name of the device on the network.
-Right now your raspberry pi is named `raspberrypi` to make each device easier to identify give it a unique name
+Right now your raspberry pi is named `raspberrypi` to make each device easier to identify give it a unique name.
+Select **2 Hostname** and enter a new name for you pi.

-#### Locale
+#### Localisation
 Your RaspberryPi thinks it is living in England.
 We must remind it that it is in America now.
-> process goes in here in the morning
+Select **4 Localisation Options** and then **I1 Change Locale**

 #### Keyboard Layout
 The English use a slightly different keyboard layout than ours.
 Let's go fix that